b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

          If the components are owned they can be monitored using prometheus and grafana.

-         We could run the apps for a large enough period of time, ideally the CPU and memory should be 80 % of the peak usage over this period.
+         We could run the apps for a large enough period of time, ideally the peak usage should be 80 % of the total resource limit.

          Points and details will be added soon.